 Wrong!
 Carrying a balance isn't a great idea.
-Not only only will you owe money you will also be paying interest which means the price of whatever you paid for on credit will cost you more money every month that you carry a balance.
-Everyone should strive to pay their credit card bill in full and on-time every month to build and protect their credit score.
+Not only will you owe money you will also be paying interest which means the price of whatever you paid for on credit will cost you more money every month that you carry a balance.
+Everyone should strive to pay their credit card bill in full and on time every month to build and protect their credit score.

 MYTH: 31% Think that closing unused credit cards is good for their credit